bitdotgames/BHL/docs/lsp.md

   main: []
 ```

+Make sure you can select bhl syntax in View > Syntax menu.
 Now you can proceed to LSP setup.

 ## LSP setup